roothch/PreenCut/README.md

 ## ⚡ Performance Tips

-  - Use WhisperX for faster processing, user faster-whisper for shorter segments
+  - Use WhisperX for faster processing, use faster-whisper for shorter segments
   - Adjust WHISPER_BATCH_SIZE based on available VRAM
   - Use smaller model sizes for CPU-only systems